ananthb/devhuman.net/content/resume.md

 Have also worked on AWS DynamoDB, Cassandra & SycllaDB, and Google Bigtable.

 I am also comfortable with BASH, Fish, Java, Ruby, Javascript, Typescript, & Elm.
-Currently exploring Haskell, Rust, and Zig.
+Exploring Haskell, Rust, and Zig.
 I’m also a hobby microcontroller programmer, familiar with ESP8266/ESP32/Arduino, LoRa, and SDRs.
-You can find me hacking on my numerous ESP32 wearables in my spare time.
+You can find me hacking on ESP32/RPi Pico wearables in my spare time.

 ## EXPERIENCE

 ### **Qube Cinema Technologies Pvt.
-Ltd., Chennai** *— Engineering Lead
+Ltd., Chennai** — *Staff Engineer*

 #### APR 2024 - NOW - *Staff Engineer*